-Available in different consistency editions: Spring, Summer, Fall and Winter.
-The consistency will be ideal for the respective edition, for example the Summer edition will be just right at about 24-30°C room temperature, but tend to be too hard in cold rooms in the winter (16-20°C).
+Available in different consistency editions: 18C, 20C, 25C and 28C.
+The consistency will be ideal at the respective room temperature, for example the 25C edition is just right at about 24-30°C room temperature, but tends to be too hard in cold rooms in the winter (16-20°C).

 Sizes and prices: